-The UK Government is a signatory to the WHO Framework Convention on Tobacco Control (FCTC).
+The UK Government is a signatory and party to the WHO Framework Convention on Tobacco Control (FCTC).
 As an Arm’s Length Body of Government, NICE has an obligation under Article 5.3 of the FCTC to protect public health policies from the commercial and other vested interests of the tobacco industry.
 This position statement sets out how NICE meets those obligations.

 In engaging with tobacco companies, those who speak for them or are funded by them (collectively referred to in this statement as ‘tobacco organisations’), we will ensure that:

 - Tobacco organisations are referred to simply as ‘respondents’, rather than stakeholders or consultees.
 They are not partners in the development of NICE guidance.
 As such, individuals working for, or holding office in, tobacco organisations cannot be appointed to NICE’s advisory committees.